kumaratul60/kumaratul60/README.md

 - ⚡ Fun Fact: I enjoy CrossFit and always learn new things!
 - - ✅ Ask me any thing [here](https://github.com/kumaratul60/kumaratul60/issues/new), or [email](atulreso1@gmail.com) me.

-> "Code is easy and available everywhere, but knowing what code to write, where to write it, and how to write it well makes a developer known as the best."
+> "Code is easy and available everywhere, but knowing what code to write, where to write it, and how to write it, well makes a developer known as the best developer."

 <br>